core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 3, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.

-* In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.
+* In step 5, the client also verifies the countersignature using the public key of the server from the associated Recipient Context.
 In particular:

    - The client MUST perform signature verification before decrypting the COSE object.
 Implementations that cannot perform the two steps in this order MUST ensure that no access to the plaintext is possible before a successful signature verification and MUST prevent any possible leak of time-related information that can yield side-channel attacks.

-    - The client retrieves the encrypted counter signature ENC_SIGNATURE from the message payload, and computes the original counter signature SIGNATURE as
+    - The client retrieves the encrypted countersignature ENC_SIGNATURE from the message payload, and computes the original countersignature SIGNATURE as

        SIGNATURE = ENC_SIGNATURE XOR KEYSTREAM

        where KEYSTREAM is derived as per {{sssec-encrypted-signature-keystream}}.

-       The following verification applies to the original counter signature SIGNATURE.
+       The following verification applies to the original countersignature SIGNATURE.

-   - If the verification of the counter signature fails, the server SHALL stop processing the response, and SHALL NOT update the Notification Number associated to the server if the response is an Observe notification {{RFC7641}}.
+   - If the verification of the countersignature fails, the server SHALL stop processing the response, and SHALL NOT update the Notification Number associated to the server if the response is an Observe notification {{RFC7641}}.

-   - After a successful verification of the counter signature, the client performs also the following actions if the response is not an Observe notification.
+   - After a successful verification of the countersignature, the client performs also the following actions if the response is not an Observe notification.

-      - In case the request was protected in pairwise mode and the 'kid' parameter is present in the response, the client checks whether this received 'kid' is equal to the expected 'kid', i.e. the known Recipient ID for the server to which the request was intended for.
+      - In case the request was protected in pairwise mode and the 'kid' parameter is present in the response, the client checks whether this received 'kid' is equal to the expected 'kid', i.e., the known Recipient ID for the server to which the request was intended for.

       - If this is not the case, the client checks whether the server that has sent the response is the same one to which the request was intended for.
-This can be done by checking that the public key used to verify the counter signature of the response is equal to the Recipient Public Key taken as input to derive the Pairwise Sender Key used for protecting the request (see {{key-derivation-pairwise}}).
+This can be done by checking that the public key used to verify the countersignature of the response is equal to the Recipient Public Key taken as input to derive the Pairwise Sender Key used for protecting the request (see {{key-derivation-pairwise}}).

       - If the client determines that the response has come from a different server than the expected one, then the client SHALL discard the response and SHALL NOT deliver it to the application.
 Otherwise, the client hereafter considers the received 'kid' as the current Recipient ID for the server.